 Location: Outside Winslow, Arizona

-The meteor crater in Arizona is another ‘must see’ Arizona landmark.
+The Meteor Crater and Barringer Space Museum in Arizona is another ‘must see’ Arizona landmark.
 Where else can you see a meteor crater like this?
 It was absolutely ginormous!

 Apache Death Cave & Two Guns

 For people who love exploring ghost towns and quirky history.
 Two Guns has a weird history – apparently it was a tourist stop with a zoo and tours also ran to the Apache death cave which has it’s own gruesome tale too.